A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 Click Save and Apply Changes.
 Click Reboot and reboot now.

-Lastly, you will grab Kali's new DHCP reservation(IP that we set up earlier).
+Lastly, you will grab Kali's new DHCP reservation(IP we set up earlier).
 Open a terminal on your and type this command **"sudo ip link set eth0 down && ip link set eth0 up"**

 ## Importing Vulnhub VMs to the lab